 Social and solidarity economy

-The law aims to define the field, the main concepts, the modes of representation and the devices which have been structured in practice as closely as possible to local action.
-Most of the provisions come into force on August 2, 2014.
+The law aims to define the scope, key concepts, modes of representation, and mechanisms that have been structured in practice, closely aligned with local action.
+Most of the provisions entered into force on August 2, 2014.

-Definition of the field of the social and solidarity economy and structuring of the policies which contribute to it, at national and territorial level
+Defining the scope of the social and solidarity economy and structuring the policies that contribute to it, both nationally and territorially

-Article 1 thus defines the criteria and conditions for belonging to the social and solidarity economy.
-Article 11 reforms the “ solidarity enterprise of social utility .
-Articles 13 and 14 concern socially responsible public purchases and subsidies within the framework of the social and solidarity economy.
+Article 1 defines the criteria and conditions for belonging to the social and solidarity economy.
+Article 11 reforms the " socially useful solidarity enterprise " accreditation.
+Articles 13 and 14 concern socially responsible public procurement and subsidies within the framework of the social and solidarity economy.

 Provisions facilitating the transfer of businesses to their employees

-The law provides for a system for informing employees prior to the sale of a business and the sale of shares, shares or securities giving access to the majority of the capital (Art.
-19 and 20).
-These two provisions are applicable to transfers concluded at least three months after the publication of the law.
+The law provides for a system of informing employees prior to the sale of a business and the sale of shares, stocks, or securities giving access to a majority of the capital (Articles 19 and 20).
+These two provisions apply to sales concluded at least three months after the publication of the law.

 Provisions to support the development of cooperative enterprises